jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2023/Microsoft-Digital-Defense-Report-2023.md

 media strategy targeting the Chinese diaspora globally.
-More than 30 sites leverage the same application programming interface (API) and content management system, developed by a wholly\-owned subsidiary of China News Service, the UFWDs media agency.
-Note 16 Records from Chinas Ministry of Industry and Information Technology reveal that this UFWD\- affiliated tech company and another have registered at least 14 news sites in this network.
+More than 30 sites leverage the same application programming interface (API) and content management system, developed by a “wholly\-owned subsidiary” of China News Service, the UFWD’s media agency.
+Note 16 Records from China’s Ministry of Industry and Information Technology reveal that this UFWD\- affiliated tech company and another have registered at least 14 news sites in this network.
 Note 17